tgoldenberg/brn-gitbook/chapter_5_user_accounts_part_1.md

 export default Login;
 ```

 Here we start to reference some global styles.
 Create the file `application/styles/globals.js` and fill it with these styles.
-Many of these styles won’t be used till later, but better to just have them ready now.
+Many of these styles won’t be used until later, but better to just have them ready now.

 ```javascript
 import React from 'react-native';